Your attitude to risk

 • Grade 5 – these aggressive funds balance the risk of high volatility with the potential for high capital growth

-Our factsheets show the risk rating for each fund, however we recommend that you discuss the specific risks associated with individual funds with your financial adviser before making any investment decisions.
+Our factsheets (available in our interactive fund centre tool) show the risk rating for each ILP sub-fund, however we recommend that you discuss the specific risks associated with individual funds with your financial adviser before making any investment decisions.